UFO: Enemy Unknown: Development

 Although supportive of the project, the publisher expressed concerns that the demo lacked a grand scale in keeping with MicroProse's hit strategy game Civilization.
 The Civilopedia feature of Civilization also inspired an addition of the in-game encyclopaedia, called the UFOpaedia.
 All that and the UFO theme was suggested by the MicroProse UK head of development Pete Moreland.
 Julian Gollop's personal inspirations included several traditional games, in particular, the board wargame Sniper! and the tabletop role-playing game Traveller.

 Under MicroProse's direction and working at its Chipping Sodbury studio, Julian Gollop said that while the research and technology tree somewhat emulates the role of advances in Civilization, "it also helped to develop the storyline."
 He changed the setting to modern-day Earth and expanded the strategy elements, among them the ability to capture and reproduce alien technology.
 He has cited the 1970s British television series UFO as one of the influences for the game's storyline, in particular, an idea of an international counter-UFO organisation and the psionic powers of some alien races, even as the series itself was "a bit boring".
 A book by Bob Lazar, where he describes his supposed work with recovered UFOs at Area 51, inspired the concept to reverse-engineer captured alien technology.
 Timothy Good's 1991 book Alien Liaison provided inspiration for several of Julian Gollop's revisions, such as the notion that world governments might seize alien technology or secretly conspire with the invaders (a negative result which can occur in-game).
-His sources of inspirations for the game also included Whitley Strieber's book Communion and other "weird American stories", as well as the Alien film series.
+His sources of inspirations for the game also included Whitley Strieber's book Communion and other "weird American stories".